 The IRP has defined certain validations for Reverse Charge Mechanism transactions.
 So, while sending the invoice data to IRP for RCM transactions, following points should be noted:

-- “Reverse Charges” can be set as “Y” in case of B2B invoices only and tax is being paid in reverse manner as per rule.
+- “Reverse Charges” can be set as “Y” in case of B2B and SEZ invoices and tax is being paid in a reverse manner as per rule.

-- Even in case of B2B Reverse Charged invoices, the Supplier has to generate the IRN.
+- Even in the case of B2B Reverse Charged invoices, the Supplier has to generate the IRN.

 Also, when it comes to E-invoicing and B2C transactions, the supplier needs to self-generate QR code.
 Hence this automated generation of QR code facility is also available in IRIS Onyx.

 IRIS Onyx is an automated, integrated and seamless e-invoicing solution!

 Onyx is a cloud-based solution that can integrate with your billing systems seamlessly in multiple ways and generate IRN with zero disruption to your business.
 It is a one-stop platform to view, share and collaborate with your customers and suppliers alike while managing the entire communication with the GST systems in a hassle-free manner.